Divorce Lawyers UK Fees Explained

 In England and Wales, the fees quoted by Divorce Lawyers to carry out divorce proceedings can vary dramatically.
 It's important to understand what's included in any Divorce Lawyers' fee quoted and whether there are any additional costs that you should expect to pay along the way.

-At Co-op Legal Services our Fixed Fee Divorce costs £600 including VAT.
+At Co-op Legal Services we offer Fixed Fee Divorce.

 What's Included in a Divorce Lawyer's Fee?